 As a nation, we love our gardens and spend a considerable amount of time and money on them.
-As we rush to get those jobs in the garden done, there is a risk that gardeners may injure themselves.
+As we rush to get those jobs in the garden done, especially this time of the year and with the weather the way it is at present, there is a risk that gardeners may injure themselves.

 What everyone wants is to be fit and healthy enough to actually enjoy sitting in their garden and enjoy the fruits of their labours come summertime, so here are some helpful tips from the Lymington Chiropractic Clinic.